Besaw's

 Besaw's is restaurant serving American cuisine in Portland, Oregon's Northwest District, in the United States.

 History

 The restaurant closed in May 2015, following a trademark disagreement and lease dispute.
 Besaw's reopened at NW 23rd and Savier in January 2016.

 Cana Flug owns Besaw's.
 The restaurant closed temporarily in 2020, during the COVID-19 pandemic.

 Reception

 In 2019, Alex France included Besaw's in Eater Portland's list of "16 Quintessential Restaurants and Bars in Slabtown".
+Michael Russell included the restaurant in The Oregonian's 2023 list of Portland's ten best new brunches.